vanzei/codecrafters-SQLITE-GO/README.md

 # Passing the first stage

-The entry point for your SQLite implementation is in `app/main.go`.
+//fmt.Prinhe entry point for your SQLite implementation is in `app/main.go`.
 Study and uncomment the relevant code, and push your changes to pass the first stage:

 ```sh